Quick Start Videos

 A “Line” is a collection of quickdraws coming down the wall.
 Typically, multiple routes will be set on a single line.
 Usually, the lines will not move very often and the number of quickdraws will stay the same.

 After setting a route or a boulder problem, it is still possible to edit it afterward.
 In editing, you can change ANY property including the associated Gripto-Tag (if it got damaged or lost).

 To enter Edit mode, you must be an Admin or Staff account.

 We designed a “Scoring System” to help compete against other climbers and yourself.
 The system is based on assigning each graded climb some points; your “Score” is the sum of these points.
-If you Flash the climb you get the full quantity, subsequent tries get a lower number.
+If you Flash the climb you get +10 bonus points.
+For sport climbing, if you top-rope a climb you get -25% penalty points.

 Bouldering and Sport scores are kept separately.